ll question stems from seven basic interrogatives.

 'certainty,' is naturally duplicitous.
 This means that it depends upon an

-anything and wound up yielding a complexity that is currently obscuring the nature
+anything, and that wound up yielding a complexity that is currently obscuring the

 of everything.